Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 ### Task 5: Remove the workspace

-If you've finished exploring Real-Time Intelligence in Fabric, you can delete the workspace you created for this exercise.
+In this task, you will remove the workspace you created in Microsoft Fabric for this exercise.
+Deleting the workspace ensures that all resources associated with it, such as eventstreams, eventhouses, and any data stored, are cleaned up properly, preventing unnecessary usage and costs.

 1. In the bar on the left, select the icon for your workspace **Fabricworkspace<inject key="DeploymentID" enableCopy="false"/> (1)**, then click on **Workspace settings (2)**.